Terry Lynch is a radio show host and prolific poet penning his sixth collection.

 Terry also contributes to a number of poetry groups and initiatives in his community.
-He founded a writing group called South Alive, and helped to promote a poetry competition in primary schools called South of Mind – which received 300 entries.
+He partnered with community rejuvenation organisation South Alive to produce a poetry festival in primary schools – which received 300 entries in the first year.
 He is also starting an anti-bullying poetry group for people who live with mental distress.

 ''Writing’s been a really good gift that I've always had.
 It's been a really good coping mechanism and way to help other people who have trouble expressing themselves through their illness.''